rmrkdao/rmrkdao-spec/interactions/REGISTER.md

 ## Example

-Let's say the [custodian entity example](../entities/custodian.md#example) would like to register on the `2.0.0` standard.
-The wallet
-`DaoQkNgxobgpKfd9NmETnWe6FCfDERduSTR2YiFDRGKvL17` would submit the remark:
+Let's say the [custodian entity example](../entities/custodian.md#example) would like to register.
+The wallet `DaoQkNgxobgpKfd9NmETnWe6FCfDERduSTR2YiFDRGKvL17` would submit the remark:

 ```